mosip/documentation/docs/secure-biometric-interface.md

 SBI service is a software module running on a host that exposes the SBI interface to the host application like a registration client or authentication app.
 The service must run on any of the ports in the range 4501-4600.
 The host system could be any operating system - Windows, Android or IOS.

 ## SBI specification
-The request/response JSON objects of the interface are definined in  [SBI Specification]().
+The request/response JSON objects of the interface are defined [here]().

 Important temininologies referred in the SBI definition are given below.